osg-htc/docs/docs/compute-element/troubleshoot-htcondor-ce.md

 ### Jobs stay idle on a remote host submitting to the CE

-If you are submitting your job from a separate submit host to the CE, it stays idle in the queue forever, and you do not see a resultant job in the CE's queue, this means that your job cannot contact the CE for submission or it is not authorized to run there.
+If you are submitting your job from a separate access point to the CE, it stays idle in the queue forever, and you do not see a resultant job in the CE's queue, this means that your job cannot contact the CE for submission or it is not authorized to run there.
 Note that jobs may take several minutes or longer if the CE is busy.